alsentzerlab/alsentzerlab.github.io/_pages/home.md

 #     <p>Your City, State 12345</p>
 news: false # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page
 ---

 The Alsentzer Lab is an interdiscplinary research group in the Department of Biomedical Data Science at Stanford University.
 The mission the lab is to leverage machine learning (ML) and natural language processing (NLP) to augment clinical decision-making and expand access to high-quality healthcare.
 Our work operates at the intersection of computer science, informatics, and medicine.
 We combine diverse clinical data, such as electronic health records (EHRs) and genomic data, to deliver actionable insights to clinicians, researchers, and patients.
 We also develop new methods to integrate biomedical knowledge into machine learning algorithms.
 We are motivated by the question: how can we design trustworthy machine learning methods that excel in settings with limited annotated data and can be deployed safely and effectively into clinical workflows?

-We are hiring!
-We are looking for highly energetic and motivated students and postdocs interested in advancing deployable ML for healthcare.
+**We are hiring!** We are looking for motivated students and postdocs interested in advancing deployable ML for healthcare.
+See [here](https://alsentzerlab.github.io/join/) for more details.
 <!-- Please contact Emily via email. -->

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.